The-MAZZTer/DarkForces/README.md

 More details are in the LICENSE file.

 These dependencies are not required for use of the Dark Forces file format library.
 CSharpSynth is required for GMID playback in Unity.
-ImageSharp is required for the features which draw dynamic images (such as the Map Generator).
+SkiaSharp is required for the features which draw dynamic images (such as the Map Generator).

 ## Thanks